 The TV app provides global access to favorite, recently played, and recommended movies and television shows from across the system.
-Use this guidance to offer users a highly convenient and consistent entertainment experience.
+Use this guidance to offer people a highly convenient and consistent entertainment experience.

 Beginning and Resuming Playback

-The TV app automatically opens your app and sends it a notification when the user initiates content playback within your app.
+The TV app automatically opens your app and sends it a notification when people initiate content playback within your app.

 Ensure a smooth transition to your app.
 The TV app fades to black when transitioning to your app and doesn’t show your app’s launch screen.
 Your app should maintain visual continuity with this transition by immediately presenting its own black screen before starting to play or resume content.

 Show the expected content immediately.
-The user expects the chosen content to begin playing as soon as the transition to your app is complete.
+People expect the chosen content to begin playing as soon as the transition to your app is complete.
 Jump right from your app’s black screen into content.
 Avoid presenting splash screens, detail screens, intro animations, or any other barriers that make it take longer to reach content.
 This is especially important when resuming playback.

-Don’t ask whether the user wants to resume playback.
+Don’t ask whether people want to resume playback.
 If playback can be resumed, it should automatically do so without prompting for confirmation.

-Make sure content plays for the correct user.
-If your app supports multiple user profiles, the TV app can specify a profile when issuing a playback request.
+Make sure content plays for the correct viewer.
+If your app supports multiple profiles, the TV app can specify a profile when issuing a playback request.
 Your app should automatically switch to this profile before starting playback.
-If a playback request doesn’t specify a profile, ask the user to choose one before playback begins so this information can be provided in the future.
+If a playback request doesn’t specify a profile, ask the viewer to choose one before playback begins so this information can be provided in the future.